Helping Elderly Parents: The Complete Guide

 Here are some things you can do to minimize your stress as your elderly parents’ financial and legal caregiver.

 If you have power of attorney for your parents, you’re required by law to keep detailed records.
-Consider sharing them with other trusted family members, since being transparent — and keeping others up-to-date — can really help minimize family friction.
+Consider sharing them with other trusted family members, since being transparent — and keeping others up to date — can help minimize family friction.

 Use the resources you have at your disposal.
-It can be hard to ask for help, but consider delegating some tasks to family members, asking friends to refer you to a lawyer or financial advisor they trust, or setting boundaries or practicing self-care when you’re starting to feel overwhelmed.
+It can be hard to ask for help, but consider delegating some tasks to family members, asking friends to refer you to a lawyer or financial advisor, or setting boundaries or practicing self-care when you’re starting to feel overwhelmed.

 Trustworthy can help.
 Once you gather all these important documents to help your aging parents, you’ll need one safe place to store them all — and have them at the ready.